giraffe-fsharp/Giraffe.ViewEngine/README.md

 ## About

 The `Giraffe.ViewEngine` is a UI framework which uses traditional F# functions and types to build rich HTML or XML based web views.
-This means that views built with the `Giraffe.ViewEngine` are automatically compiled into an assembly, don't require any disk IO to load and render views and users of the `Giraffe.ViewEngine` can utilise the full power of F# to create custom views in every possible way they like.
+This means that views built with the `Giraffe.ViewEngine` are automatically compiled into an assembly, don't require any disk I/O to load or render views and users of the `Giraffe.ViewEngine` can utilise the full power of F# to create custom views in every way possible.

-Originally the `Giraffe.ViewEngine` was part of the [Giraffe web framework]() but is completely separated today and can be used on its own with any other .NET Core web application.
+Originally the `Giraffe.ViewEngine` was part of the [Giraffe web framework](https://github.com/giraffe-fsharp/giraffe) but has been completely separated since then and can be used on its own with any other .NET Core web application today.

 ## Documentation